jscscheper/jscscheper/README.md

 # Hi there, I'm Jamie Scheper! 👋

 ### 🧬 Bioinformatics Scientist | Data Scientist | Developer
-I'm a Bioinformatics graduate with a BSc from Hanze University of Applied Sciences, passionate about bridging the gap between biological data and actionable insights.
+I'm a Bioinformatics graduate with a BSc from Hanze University of Applied Sciences, passionate about bridging the gap between biological data and insights.
 I specialize in building reproducible pipelines, analyzing complex genomic datasets, and developing full-stack applications for scientific data visualization.

 **Current Status:** actively seeking employment opportunities in Bioinformatics, Data Science, or Software Engineering.